 Karooooo has 30,951,106 ordinary shares issued with a paid-up share capital of USD505,956,659 plus SGD1,000.

-The negative common control reserve of ZAR2.7 billion on the balance sheet relates to a common control transaction on November 18, 2020 in which the loan of USD194 million from Isaias Jose Calisto was converted into Karooooo share capital and as a consequence Karooooo acquired control of Cartrack.
+The negative common control reserve of ZAR2.7 billion on the balance sheet relates to a common control transaction on November 18, 2020 in which the loan of USD194 million from Isaias Jose Calisto was converted into Karooooo share capital.
+Consequently, Karooooo acquired control of Cartrack.
 On that date, 20,331,894 shares were issued to Isaias Jose Calisto and Karooooo registered ZAR2.7 billion paid-up capital resulting in the common control reserve.

 The ZAR3.6 billion negative capital reserve on the balance sheet relates to the buyout of 95,350,657 Cartrack shares at ZAR42.00 per share from minorities when Cartrack delisted from the JSE totaling ZAR4.0 billion, offset by the ZAR0.4 billion previously reported in the non-controlling interest.
 The ZAR0.4 billion relates to the net asset value of the 95,350,637 Cartrack minority shares bought by Karooooo.

-Geographical Overview for Cartrack for the First Quarter 2023
+Geographical Overview for Cartrack for Third Quarter 2023

 Asia Pacific, Middle East and United States

-This segment is our second largest revenue contributor, within which Southeast Asia presents the greatest opportunity in the medium to long-term for the reasons already described.
-With our scalable business model, internationally recognized brand and track record as a successful technology partner to large multi-national brands, we believe our value proposition will find favor in this region, delivering sustainable income to the group.
+This segment is the second largest contributor to group revenue.
+Southeast Asia presents the greatest opportunity in the medium- to long-term.
+With our scalable business model, internationally recognized brand and track record as a successful technology partner that is able to localize and adapt to specific market nuances, we believe our value proposition will continue to find favor in this region, delivering sustainable income to the group.

-The group’s strategic office in the United States continues to yield many key insights that have positively contributed to the group.
+The group’s office in the United States continues to yield key insights that have contributed positively to Cartrack’s competitiveness.

-This segment delivered robust subscription revenue growth of 14% on a constant currency basis (a non-IFRS measure) driven by subscriber growth of 15%.
+This segment delivered subscription revenue growth of 14% and 13% on a constant currency basis (a non-IFRS measure) driven by 13% subscriber growth.

 Africa (excluding South Africa)